Goiânia accident: Theft of the source

-Source is sold and dismantled

-On September 18, Alves sold the items to a nearby scrapyard.
+On September 18, Roberto sold the items to a nearby scrapyard.
 That night, Devair Alves Ferreira, the owner of the scrapyard, noticed the blue glow from the punctured capsule.
-Thinking the capsule's contents were valuable or even supernatural, he immediately brought it into his house.
-Over the next three days, he invited friends and family to view the strange glowing substance.
+Thinking the capsule's contents were valuable or supernatural, he immediately brought it into his house.
+Over the next three days, he invited friends and family to view the strange glowing powder.

-On September 21, at the scrapyard, one of Ferreira's friends (identified as "EF1" in the IAEA report) succeeded in freeing several rice-sized grains of the glowing material from the capsule using a screwdriver.
+On September 21, at the scrapyard, one of Ferreira's friends (identified as "EF1" in the IAEA report) freed several rice-sized grains of the glowing material from the capsule using a screwdriver.
 Ferreira began to share some of them with various friends and family members.
 That same day, his wife, 37-year-old Maria Gabriela Ferreira, began to fall ill.
 On September 25, 1987, Devair Ferreira sold the scrap metal to a third scrapyard.

-Ivo and his daughter

 The day before the sale to the third scrapyard, on September 24, Ivo, Devair's brother, successfully scraped some additional dust out of the source and took it to his house a short distance away.
 There he spread some of it on the concrete floor.
-His six-year-old daughter, Leide das Neves Ferreira, later ate an egg sandwich while sitting on this floor.
+His six-year-old daughter, Leide das Neves Ferreira, later ate an egg while sitting on the floor.
 She was also fascinated by the blue glow of the powder, applying it to her body and showing it off to her mother.
-Dust from the powder fell on the egg sandwich she was consuming; she eventually absorbed 1.0 GBq and received a total dose of 6.0 Gy, more than a fatal dose even with treatment.
+The egg was also exposed to dust from the powder; Leide absorbed 1.0 GBq and received a total dose of 6.0 Gy, a fatal dose for which medical intervention was ineffective.
+Leide's mother, Lurdes Ferreira, also got sick from the radiation.

-Maria Gabriela Ferreira notifies authorities

 Maria Gabriela Ferreira had been the first to notice that many people around her had become severely ill at the same time.
 On September 28, 1987 – fifteen days after the item was found – she reclaimed the materials from the rival scrapyard and transported them to a hospital.

-Source's radioactivity is detected

 In the morning of September 29, a visiting medical physicist used a scintillation counter to confirm the presence of radioactivity and persuaded the authorities to take immediate action.
 The city, state, and national governments were all aware of the incident by the end of the day.